blockscout/frontend/README.md

 | --- | --- | --- | --- |
 | NEXT_PUBLIC_SENTRY_DSN | `string` *(optional)* | Client key for your Senty.io app | `<secret>` |
 | SENTRY_CSP_REPORT_URI | `string` *(optional)* | URL for sending CSP-reports to your Senty.io app | `<secret>` |

+### How to add new environment variable

+If the variable should be exposed to the browser don't forget to add prefix `NEXT_PUBLIC_` to its name.

+These are the steps that you have to follow to make everything work:
+- create the variable placeholder for build-time in file `.env.template`; this is the most important step, without this the app will not receive any variables that are passed at run-time
+- for local development purposes add the variable to either `configs/envs/.env.common` or `configs/envs/.env.<network>` files depending on if the variable has the same value for all network or specific value for each network
+- add the variable to CI configs
+    - `deploy/values/review/values.yaml` - review environment
+    - `deploy/values/main/values.yaml` - production environment
+    - `deploy/values/e2e/values.yaml` - e2e-test environment

+Keep in mind that all json-like values should be single-quoted, e.g `[{'foo': 'bar'}]`